 "Behavioral health agency" or "agency" means an entity licensed by the department to provide behavioral health services.

-"Behavioral health organization" or "BHO" means any county authority or group of county authorities or other entity recognized by the secretary in contract in a defined region.
+"Behavioral health organization" or "BHO" means any county authority or group of county authorities or other entity recognized by the health care authority in contract in a defined region.